What’s New Solid Edge 2025

 Interface adjustments

 It seems the SE interface gets a lot of adjustments.
-The vertical command bar has seen a lot of changes, and this release it is being refined again.
+The vertical command bar has seen a lot of changes, and in this release it is being refined again.
 At first, the changes looked very SWish, but now I think they’re trying to put a Siemens stamp on this new way of presenting or collecting information.

 And I might be wrong, but some of the icons look a little bigger.
 I’ve been attributing this to funky monitor settings and increasingly bad eye sight, but I think it’s really true.
 The icons in some toolbars are easier to see and distinguish from one another.
 To me, this is a win.
 Not everyone who uses the software is 25 years old with perfect eyesight.
+And truly, everyone has huge displays these days, so the icons should get bigger.

-Another thing I want to mention here, and it has to do with a workflow problem I’ve mentioned in the past.
+Another thing I want to mention here has to do with a workflow problem I’ve mentioned in the past.
 Notice that in the Select step, there is a new Selected box that counts the selected items.
 Notice also that if you use the drop down in the Selected list box, it actually lists the features or named items that are selected.
 Nice touch!
 It used to be that SE relied very heavily on visual feedback when it came to lists of selected items for features – you’d only get a highlight in the graphics window.
 This may look minor, but to me it gives me new confidence that I have done what I was supposed to do and can proceed.

 Patterns without sketches